-Mexico profile
+Mexico media guide

 Newspapers reflect different political views; sensationalism characterises the biggest-selling dailies.

 Mexico is one of Latin America's biggest internet markets.
-There were 85 million internet users by 2017, 65% of the population (Internetworldstats.com).
+There were 110.4 million internet users by July 2022, comprising 84% of the population (Internetworldstats.com).
 Facebook is the most popular social network.

 - Excelsior - established daily